microsoft/maro/docs/source/scenarios/citi_bike.rst

 Data Preparation
 ^^^^^^^^^^^^^^^^

-To start the simulation of Citi Bike scenario, users need to first generate the related data.
-(If the simulator did not detect the related data, it will automatically try to generate the related data in a temp folder, and remove the temp data after the experiment.
-So we encourage the users to generate the related data manually first.)
+To start the simulation of Citi Bike scenario, users have two options for the data preparation:

+* If the topology data is not generated in advance, the system will automatically download and process the relevant data when the environment is created.
+The data will be stored in a temporary folder and be automatically deleted after the experiment.

+* Before creating the environment, users can also manually download and generate relevant data.
+  This approach will save you a lot of time if you need to conduct several experiments on the same topology.
+Therefore, we encourage you to generate the relevant data manually first.

-Below is the introduction to the related commands:
+The following is the introduction to related commands:

 Environment List Command
 ~~~~~~~~~~~~~~~~~~~~~~~~